bantic/dns-server/README.md

 - samples/\* -- sample binary packets to use for debugging.
   Pass these as command-line arguments to debug-packet.js
+  - `samples/sample-packet-198-41-0-4` -- a response from one of the root nameservers for a query (lots of authorities and resources in the response)

 ### TODOs

-- Implement a recursive lookup that starts from the root servers
 - Add decoding for more data types (only "A", "CNAME" types currently decoded)
 - Remove the client.js -- it's not used (right?)